Zooz/aws-s3-multipart-copy/readme.md

 - In case multipart copy fails, two scenarios are possible:
     - The copy will be aborted and copy parts will be deleted from s3 - copyObjectMultipart will reject
+    - The abort procedure passed but the copy parts were not deleted from s3 - copyObjectMultipart will reject
     - The abort procedure fails and the copy parts will remain in s3 - copyObjectMultipart will reject

 ### Example